Adding a teen to your car insurance policy is sure to boost your rates. But here are some good ways to keep those premiums lower.

 One surefire way to reduce your premiums is to raise your deductible.
 Just make sure you have enough in the bank to cover it if needed.
 Similarly, you could see how much it saves to drop collision or comprehensive coverage.

 However, do the math before making any rash decisions.
-Unless you can afford a new car, dropping comprehensive coverage could mean you’ll be without a set of wheels if your vehicle gets totaled.
+Unless you can afford a new car, dropping comprehensive coverage can mean you’ll be without a set of wheels if your vehicle gets totaled.

 9. Shop around for better rates